By William Hill

 Greyhound racing is extremely popular in the UK and every punter will have their own unique system when placing a bet at one of the many tracks which are located around the country.
 There are plenty of meetings taking place on a daily basis and it can often be difficult to follow the progress of every single race.
 Luckily, William Hill’s Betting TV now provides coverage of all UK BAGS greyhound races, allowing fans of the sport access to top tracks such as Newcastle, Towcester, Romford and Hove.

 Greyhound racing enthusiasts will generally consider a number of aspects before finalising their bets and one of the things to take into consideration is the trainer.
 Some of the best handlers in the UK regularly send dogs around the country, although others may specialise in just one particular region.
 Others may predominantly aim train charges at one specific track.
 They are hugely savvy operators who should never be underestimated and they always send their greyhounds out believing they can win.
-We take a look at some the key trainers in the UK.
+We take a look at some of the key trainers in the UK.

-There are a huge number of trainers, who enjoy the thrill of greyhound racing and it is always advised to pay attention to those who have recorded a positive record at any of the tracks.
+There are a huge number of trainers who enjoy the thrill of greyhound racing and it is always advised to pay attention to those who have a positive record at any of the tracks.
 Whether you’re placing a bet at Swindon, Sheffield, Doncaster or Hove, it’s always a hugely important aspect of a sport which relies heavily on know-how and experience.